cheapjack/LabFromAChip/docs/GettingStarted.md

 <img src="bookletimages/10.png" alt="Picture of prepared slide" height="200">

-Pre-prepared PDMS with coverslip slide made from old vinyl record.
-This is to help you get started but you can make your own by 'painting' mixed PDMS onto your own records or other surfaces

-**NOTE** This is only in later complete kits
+Pre-prepared stained slide for reference and testing.

 <img src="bookletimages/VinylFragment.png" height="200">

 Vinyl record Fragment.
 Some of you may not have a record collection and listen on big data infrastuctures like Spotify or YouTube or maybe if you care about artists getting paid, Bandcamp.
 You can't really get impressions from these sources although if you could access their server racks in the correct data centre you could find a hard drive that likely has some micro-engineered structures but you'd get in trouble!

 <img src="images/coverslipstickers.png" alt="Picture of coverslip stickers" height="200">

-Cover slip stickers for those more awkward thick PDMS slabs and samples
+Cover slip stickers

 <img src="images/phonestickers.png" alt="Picture of phone stickers" height="200">

-Phone stickers for fixing a magnetic lens frame to your phone camera
+Ring stickers for fixing the 'scope to your phone camera